Thriller (album): Music videos and racial equality

 Before the success of Thriller, many felt Jackson had struggled to get MTV airtime due to being black.
 CBS Records president Walter Yetnikoff told MTV: "I'm not going to give you any more videos and I'm going to go public and fucking tell them about the fact you don't want to play music by a black guy."
 Yetnikoff persuaded MTV to begin airing "Billie Jean" and "Beat It", which led to a long partnership and helped other black artists to gain mainstream recognition.
 MTV denies claims of racism in their broadcasting.

 The popularity of Jackson's videos, such as "Beat It" and "Billie Jean", helped popularize MTV, and its focus shifted towards pop and R&B. Jackson transformed the medium of music video into an artform and promotional tool through the use of complex storylines, dance routines, special effects, and celebrity cameos.

 When the 14-minute-long "Thriller" video aired, MTV ran it twice an hour to meet demand.
 The video marked an increase in scale for music videos and has been routinely named the best music video ever.
-The video is credited for transforming music videos into a serious artform, breaking down racial barriers in popular entertainment, and popularizing the making-of documentary format.
+The video is credited with transforming music videos into a serious art form, breaking down racial barriers in popular entertainment, and popularizing the making-of documentary format.
 Many elements have had a lasting impact on popular culture such as the zombie dance and Jackson's red jacket designed by Landis's wife Deborah Nadoolman.

 Author, music critic and journalist Nelson George wrote in 2004, "It's difficult to hear the songs from Thriller and disengage them from the videos.
 For most of us the images define the songs.
 In fact it could be argued that Michael is the first artist of the MTV age to have an entire album so intimately connected in the public imagination with its imagery".
 Short films like Thriller largely remained unique to Jackson, while the group dance sequence in "Beat It" has been frequently imitated.
 The choreography in Thriller has become a part of global pop culture, replicated everywhere from Bollywood to prisons in the Philippines.

 Jackson's success as a black artist was unprecedented.
 Time wrote in 1984: "Jackson is the biggest thing since the Beatles.
 He is the hottest single phenomenon since Elvis Presley.
 He just may be the most popular black singer ever."
 According to The Washington Post, Thriller paved the way for other African-American artists to achieve mainstream recognition, such as Prince.
 Christgau credited "The Girl Is Mine" for giving radio exposure to the idea of interracial love.